-My favourite combo - curry topped with cheese
+My favourite combo - curry topped with cheese and a crab cream croquette. |

 Ever since I returned from Japan, I've been striving to perfect a curry recipe that lives up to CoCo Ichiban, a famous chain restaurant with locations all over the country.